YOSEMITE IS OPEN. Click here for more TRAVEL ALERTS and information.

 Duceys on the Lake Breakfast

-Located within a historic lodge, the interior is lined with perfectly preserved tongue and groove pine.
-On these walls you’ll see black and white photos from the past showcasing the rich history this place has.
+Located within a historic lodge, the interior is lined with perfectly preserved tongue-and-groove pine.
+On these walls, you’ll see black-and-white photos from the past showcasing the rich history of this place.
 Walking further into the building, the hallway opens to the dining room.
-Floor-to-ceiling windows frame the star of the show – Bass Lake.
+Floor-to-ceiling windows frame the star of the show—Bass Lake.

-Scanning the menu, the items are like Bass Lake.
-On the surface they may seem “normal”, but as you delve deeper, you realize you’re in for a treat.
+After scanning the menu, I noticed the items were like Bass Lake.
+On the surface, they may seem “normal,” but as you delve deeper, you realize you’re in for a treat.
 For example, the Ham & Eggs.
 The ham isn’t just a piece of pork but a “steak.”
-Thick and juicy, it’s perfectly cooked unlike any other I’ve ever had.
-Although it’s a bit more expensive, the Lakefront views themselves are worth their weight in gold AND the food they serve is known as some of the best in Central California.
+Thick and juicy, it’s perfectly cooked, unlike any other I’ve ever had.
+Although it’s a bit more expensive, the Lakefront views themselves as worth their weight in gold, and the food they serve is known as some of the best in Central California.
 We happen to agree.

 The Forks Resort